-Mr. Naughton has been President and CEO of the Company since the Company's inception in December 2000.
-He has also been the managing director of Novogen since March 1997.
-Mr. Naughton has degrees in economics from the Australian National University and in law from the University of New South Wales.
-He has completed the Program for Management Development at the Harvard Business School, and is admitted to practice as an attorney in New South Wales.
-After working in merchant banking, he has spent the last 19 years in the pharmaceutical industry, including appointments as a director of Wellcome Australia Limited and in worldwide business development with The Wellcome Foundation Limited in the UK.
+Mr. Naughton has been President, CEO and director of the Company since the Company's inception in December 2000.
+Mr. Naughton has been the managing director of Novogen since March 1997.
+Mr. Naughton was appointed Chairman of Glycotex in September 2005.
+Mr. Naughton received degrees in Economics from the Australian National University and in Law from the University of New South Wales.
+He completed the

+Program for Management Development at the Harvard Business School and is admitted to practice as an attorney in New South Wales.
+After working in merchant banking, he has spent the past 20 years in the pharmaceutical industry including appointments as a director of Wellcome Australia Limited and in world wide business development with the Wellcome Foundation Limited in the UK.
 Mr. Naughton's term as a director expires at the annual meeting in 2005.